Gauvino/jellyfin.org/docs/general/administration/hardware-selection.md

 Audio codecs are very lightweight, and most CPUs should be able to handle them without issues (Ryzen 5950X FLAC -> AAC transcoding runs at ~110x real time).
 Please note that they will only use one core.

-Video in unsupported codecs is usually older formats that are easier to decode.
+Video in unsupported codecs are usually older formats that are easier to decode.
 Assuming hardware acceleration is properly configured, any modern CPU with 4 threads should be able to handle the workload.

 However, newer codecs can also require software decoding if there are no available hardware decoders.
 HEVC, VP9 and AV1 can be **VERY** demanding even on modern CPUs if hardware acceleration isn't available.
 This is why a hardware platform capable of HEVC 10bit hardware decoding is strongly recommended.